Esri/calcite-design-system/packages/calcite-components-angular/projects/component-library/README.md

 ## Contributing

 We welcome contributions to this project.
-See the main [calcite-components CONTRIBUTING.md](../../../../CONTRIBUTING.md) for an overview of contribution guidelines.
+See [CONTRIBUTING.md](https://github.com/Esri/calcite-design-system/blob/main/CONTRIBUTING.md) for an overview of the guidelines.

 ## License